MINDFULNESS BASED COGNITIVE THERAPY (MBCT)

 With increased awareness, acceptance and compassion, we can make wholesome, skillful choices that are of real benefit to ourselves and our wellbeing and begin to live with more contentment, peace and grace.

-MBCT (Mindfulness-Based Cognitive Therapy) combines mindfulness meditation practices with principles from cognitive therapy.
+MBCT combines mindfulness meditation practices with principles from cognitive therapy.

 Mindfulness helps us focus our awareness on the infinite possibilities found in the current moment of NOW—rather than ruminating over the past or worrying about an uncertain future, which is at the crux of what creates suffering.
 The therapeutic and ancient practice of mindfulness is composed of techniques that help keep us anchored to the present while gently noticing and allowing thoughts, feelings and bodily sensations to arise and then release with acceptance and kindness rather than judgment.